KimberleyCook/kimberleycook.github.io/_posts/2019-06-03-week-roundup-2.md

 - I filled in the application form for XOXO conference a few weeks back and then heard this week that I have a ticket.
 Absolutely buzzing.
 I joined their Slack channel too, they have so many channels on there that I’ve joined.
 Also found out a friend from London (who now lives in Toronto) is going to be there too which is exciting.

 - Tomorrow Adam and I head back to Canada so the last few days I’ve been down south saying my goodbyes.
-I’m so exited for summer in Whistler; biking, hiking and camping but saying goodbye the family is always super hard.
+I’m so excited for summer in Whistler; biking, hiking and camping but saying goodbye the family is always super hard.

 KC x